isaachinman/abroadwith-frontend/docs/assets/images.md

   }
   ```

-This is of high importance, as approximately half the bandwidth transmitted from this project is images.
+This is of high importance, as approximately half the bandwidth transmitted by our frontend is image data.